image of autonomous driving image of autonomous driving

 Autonomous Driving

 Vehicle automation is already a reality on today’s vehicles with increasing use of Advanced Driver Assistance Systems (ADAS) and partially automated functions.
-Further evolution of these systems is being driven by the need for safety improvements and by customer expectations for even greater ADAS functionalities.
-Stellantis is committed to the continued development of autonomous driving technologies which will pave the way for the mobility of the future, leveraging on both its internal capabilities and decisive partnerships with tech leaders.
+Further evolution of these systems is being driven by the need for safety improvements and customer expectations for even greater ADAS functionalities.

 Stellantis and the L3Pilot Automated Driving Project

-This four-year project focused on testing the viability of SAE Level 3 automated driving functions on public roads.
+This four-year project focused on viability of SAE Level 3 automated driving functions on public roads.
 Data from the tests was used to evaluate the technical aspects, in addition to user acceptance, driving behavior and the impacts on traffic and safety.
-The functionality of the automated systems was tested under variable conditions in several European countries, including cross-border.
-Large scale projects of this type, involving multiple partners, are extremely important in helping ensure that autonomous technologies are safe and reliable before being introduced to the market.
+Functionality of the automated systems was tested under various operating scenarios in several European countries, including cross-border.

 5G Technology in Service of Autonomous Driving

-Stellantis is also active in several initiatives globally to evaluate 5G cellular technology and management of large volumes of data.
+Stellantis is also active in several initiatives internationally to evaluate 5G cellular technology and management of large volumes of data.
 High-speed wireless communication is a key element in enabling increased levels of vehicle autonomy, in addition to future connected services and mobility technologies.
 The ultimate goal of these next generation technologies is to make roads safer for drivers and pedestrians alike.

-We are also involved in many 5G-related projects co-funded by the EU, such as the 5G CROCO Project, which trialed 5G corridor crossing borders between France, Germany, Luxembourg, the 5G CARMEN Project, focused on the Italian-Austrian-German corridor, and the new 5G OPEN ROAD project in France.
+We are also involved in many 5G-related projects co-funded by the EU, such as the 5G CROCO Project, which trialed 5G corridor crossing borders between France, Germany, Luxembourg, the 5G CARMEN Project, focused on the Italian-Austrian-German corridor, and the 5G OPEN ROAD project in France.
 These projects are all complementary with different use cases to evaluate technologies, infrastructure, features and services within local ecosystems.